nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 2. Press `Enter`.

 ## When you want to specify a custom save location for your data

+> * File to save in is limited to .xml format.

 1. Type `save VALID_FILE_PATH`.
 2. Press `Enter`.